gyng/rcanary/README.md

 ## Basic auth

-Add this below any target in `config.toml`
+Add this below any target in `config.toml` to add basic auth to it

 ```toml
 [targets.http.basic_auth]